 CSK relied on Sri Lanka's slingy pacer Matheesha Pathirana in the phase.
 However, having released him ahead of the December auction meant Ellis was earmarked to take up that role in the team.
 Apart from him, the team has New Zealand pacer Matt Henry and England all-rounder Jamie Overton as the overseas options to operate in the phase, given the lack of experience of Zak Foulkes.

-Meanwhile, Viswanathan also confirmed that the overseas players are set to join the franchise's training camp imminently, confirming that the ongoing geopolitical crisis in the Middle East region has not impacted the travel plans of CSK's overseas recruits.
+Meanwhile, Viswanathan also confirmed that the overseas players are set to join the franchise's training camp imminently, stating that the ongoing geopolitical crisis in the Middle East region has not impacted the travel plans of CSK's overseas recruits.

 Chennai Super Kings are set to commence their campaign against Rajasthan Royals at Guwahati's Barsapara Cricket Stadium on March 30.